wehlutyk/2016-09-daad-research-project/project.md

 Following the debate presented in the previous section, this type of dependence of long-term results on transmission conditions and context should generalise to other types of culturally transmitted content and in particular linguistic content, a fact we believe can be shown by comparing the evolution of sentences under very slightly different transmission contraints (more or less distraction or reading time), different scoring rules, or different contextual information.

 As regards data analysis, we will apply a combination of qualitative and quantitative measures across the four work items.
-Manual observation, sentence-coding, and cross-checking between coders will let us distinguish the different types of transformations sentences undergo, and the qualitatively different results that evolution leads to.
+Manual observation, sentence-coding, and cross-checking between coders will let us distinguish between the different types of transformations sentences undergo, and the qualitatively different results that evolution leads to.
 Statistical analysis of the transformation rate of sentences will let us fit evolution models based on biased random walk processes.
 A change in model parameters will indicate a different type of evolution is happening.
 Figure\ \ref{f:gistr-cumtr} gives an example of what this analysis consists in: